m1ck2/hg-sip/sphinx/c_api.rst

     :return:
         the memory address.
 If there was an error then ``NULL`` is returned and a Python exception raised.

-.. c:function:: sipWrapperType *sipMapIntToClass(int type, const sipIntTypeClassMap *map, int maplen)

-    .. deprecated:: 4.8

-    This can be used in :directive:`%ConvertToSubClassCode` code as a convenient way of converting integer based RTTI to the corresponding :ref:`generated type object <ref-type-objects>`.

-    :param type:
-        the integer RTTI.
-    :param map:
-        the table of known RTTI and the corresponding type objects (see :c:type:`sipIntTypeClassMap`).
-The entries in the table must be sorted in ascending order of RTTI.
-    :param maplen:
-        the number of entries in the table.
-    :return:
-        the corresponding type object, or ``NULL`` if *type* wasn't in *map*.

-.. c:function:: sipWrapperType *sipMapStringToClass(char *type, const sipStringTypeClassMap *map, int maplen)

-    .. deprecated:: 4.8

-    This can be used in :directive:`%ConvertToSubClassCode` code as a convenient way of converting ``'\0'`` terminated string based RTTI to the corresponding :ref:`generated type object <ref-type-objects>`.

-    :param type:
-        the string RTTI.
-    :param map:
-        the table of known RTTI and the corresponding type objects (see :c:type:`sipStringTypeClassMap`).
-The entries in the table must be sorted in ascending order of RTTI.
-    :param maplen:
-        the number of entries in the table.
-    :return:
-        the corresponding type object, or ``NULL`` if *type* wasn't in *map*.

 .. c:function:: int sipParseResult(int *iserr, PyObject *method, PyObject *result, const char *format, ...)